Novel number two is on its way – here’s the first chapter.

 “He thinks we have intimacy issues,” she said in a matter of fact way.

-How could the therapist possibly understand the anxiety I am feeling right now, on Jen’s behalf, as she scurries out to the front doorstep still dressed in her body-stocking while I remain fully clothed yet cuffed and roped to the curtain rail?
+How could the therapist possibly understand the anxiety I am feeling right now, on Jen’s behalf, as she scurries out to the front doorstep while I remain fully clothed yet cuffed and roped to the curtain rail?
 I could never imagine being more intimately connected to someone.
 What would the therapist know about that?
-The guy is obviously a shyster but why bother pointing this out to Jen?
+The man is obviously a shyster but why bother pointing this out to Jen?
 She obviously gets something from her sessions with him.

-“The delivery boy must have seen everything,” she sighs as she unlocks the cuffs and loosens the knot on the rope.
+“The delivery guy must have seen everything,” she sighs as she unlocks the cuffs and loosens the knot on the rope.

 We sit in a daze, drinking coffee in the kitchen.
 Jen is still in her body-stocking.
 She’s like someone still wearing their party hat after all the guests have gone.
 Outside we can hear the first birdsong of the day.
 We’ve been talking about secrets and the future and I haven’t mentioned that it was Dan at the door earlier, not a mis-delivered pizza.

 I’m finding it difficult to concentrate while it occurs to me how cool it would have been to live at Dan’s for a while.
-It’s a busy house for sure, he has a high-flying band, but it is buzzing with creative energy.
+It’s a busy house for sure, he has a high-flying band, but it’s crackling with creative energy.
 It would have been the perfect location to pen my Smithsian crime classic.

 No chance of that now.
 Especially given I’ve decided not to tell Jen it was Dan at the door.
 If he ever mentioned anything it would be double the blow for her.
 It’s best therefore to avoid seeing him at all, never mind moving in.

 Earlier I let Jen know about a dream I had, in which I came back from the future to tell myself to keep working on the novel.
-It’ll take a long while yet before the value of what I am writing is realised, but one day it will be – so my future self said.
+It’ll take a long while yet before the value of what I am writing is realised, but one day it will be – so I told myself.

-The immediate problem is where to write it.
+The immediate problem is where to write it, with this eviction looming.

 As Jen mumbles her way upstairs, I stir up another coffee, trying to remember how long it’s been since we began the full bondage scenario.
-Our most daring ritual up to that point had involved being tied up with freshly stripped pantyhose and given a good studded paddling.
-But all of a sudden, it seems, we have fallen into these cuffing and binding routines.
-We also spend too much on Polaroid film.
+Jen’s most daring suggestion up to that point had involved being tied up with freshly stripped pantyhose and given a good studded paddling.
+But all too quickly, it seems, we fell into these cuffing and binding routines.
+We also spend too much money on Polaroid film.

 Mick woke up with a loud snort.
 He must have dozed off.
 Now, where was he?
 He could hear the echo of a distant whiplash and the sound of groaning.
 It turned out he had to think hard as to where he was, and what exactly he was doing.
 Something that sounded like a burst of machine-gun fire made him jump to attention.